 If you can’t afford an attorney of your own and say so, the judge then asks you whether you want to be represented by a public defender.
 If you agree, the judge may appoint a public defender right there.
 If you turn down the offer, you effectively waive your rights to be represented by an attorney.

 If your DUI arrest has come about following a warrant issued against you, the warrant specifies the bail amount.
 The judge may adjust the bail amount at an arraignment but such an occurrence is relatively rare.
 If the arrest occurred without a warrant, the bail amount is set at the arraignment.
 The judge may also specify other conditions for your release.
 The bail amount and the release conditions depend upon how much of a danger you pose to the community and your potential risk of flight.

 How Can a Boise DUI Attorney Help?

 It is critically important to have a qualified attorney by your side at the arraignment.
 By hiring legal help right from the beginning, you are better able to defend yourself against a DUI charge.
 This is particularly so with a felony DUI charge which carries stiff penalties.
-Here at the Hooper Law Offices, we help you put up a robust defense against a DUI charge and seek minimum penalties.
+Here at the Aaron Hooper, Attorney at Law, we help you put up a robust defense against a DUI charge and seek minimum penalties.
 Contact us today to discuss your case with our attorneys in a free session.